 - GRAPHING: If you would like to plot your own data, I do have charts you can use.
 They are useful as they have space daily for your various changing symptoms; such as, mucous changes, spotting, bleeding, nausea, changes in bowel function, etc. This can assist us with determining hormonal issues.
 If you don’t want to do this, there are many Apps for charting available or simply send me your temperatures every few days and I will make a graph.
 Whether you use my charting sheets, an App or have me graph your number, I always like to review the results with you so you understand your cycle and how we are trying to shift it for you.

-- OVULATION: Many women have a temperature drop just before they ovulate – typically around Day 10 – 14.
+- OVULATION: Many women have a temperature drop just before they ovulate – typically arounds Day 10, 11 or 12.
 This represents a high point in estrogen which stimulates ovulation.
 If you see this drop, it is a good idea to have sex in case you are ovulating.
 The only time I ask you to refrain from trying to get pregnant is if we are in the early stages of treatment and still haven’t normalized your cycle.
 I want you to have a healthy pregnancy.

-Below is an example of normal BBT charting, in degrees Celsius, where on Day 14 there was a significant temperature dip preceeding the next 24 – 36 hours for ovulation.
+Below is an example of a BBT chart, in degrees Celsius, where on Day 14 there was a significant temperature dip preceeding the next 24 – 36 hours for ovulation.

-- REPETITION: Do BBT charting for a few months and look for patterns.
+- REPETITION: Chart for a few months and look for patterns.

 - PREGNANCY: If your temperature stays up for 18 days or more after ovulation, you should test for pregnancy.